 It outperformed 2002 Chassagne-Montrachet by Marquis de Laguiche tasted together, which has a more prestigious terroir.

-Leroy looked much younger with lots of potential! — 9 months ago
+Leroy looked much younger with lots of potential! — a year ago